 Those of us with the gift of empathy, mercy, or compassion have an XL-sized capacity from God to feel.
 Figuratively speaking, it is as if we have been given two vessels in our hearts – one for our own feelings and another to feel the emotions of other people.
 This allows us to empathise with others without becoming overwhelmed – if we use our gift correctly.

 1. Rejecting the gift

 Some of us can end up using both vessels for our own emotions.
 As a result, we experience emotional overloads whenever there is any hint of rejection or ridicule.
+When we have not yet learnt how to understand this gift, we can find it hard to distinguish the feelings of other people from our own.
 Over time, we may dislike, avoid, or reject our feelings and decide that:

 - “I have to close my heart in order to protect myself.”